 Recently I realized that I am the Grinch of all mothers.
 I’m a part of a few Mommy Groups on Facebook and the other day one of the groups asked the question, “Should I make gift bags for my son’s birthday party?”
 Some of the responses were: “Aw, I love making gift bags.”
 “Glow sticks from the Dollar Store!”
 “What if you just did…” “….would be cute.”
 My response was, “OMG don’t do it!
 I hate those gift bags.
 They are a waste of money for you and no parents want all those little tinker toys scattered across their house!”
 Maybe I’m just a special kind of evil, or maybe I’m not alone and you totally know what I mean.
 Those tiny toys were invented by the devil himself to keep my house full of clutter and to ensure that I step on something painful every day.
 I love my kids (despite their lack of gift bags at birthday parties) and I cherish my home and work hard to keep it tidy.
-Check out my post: 5 Simple Habits to Help Keep a Clean House Every Day.
 Because of this, I try to invest in memories and adventures instead of toys and electronics.
-So I’ve created a list of great gifts for kids that encourage learning and don’t clutter your home.
-If you’re my kinda mom (please say I’m not alone) read on to see a kid friendly clutter free Christmas list.
+If you also want to encourage learning, creativity and independence see my must have list of non toy gifts for kids.

 *This post contains affiliate links.
 For more information, see my disclosures.

-8. Baking Kits – I recently did a post on all the awesome baking options they now have for kids.
-Easy and Fun Kid’s Baking Projects Brought Strait to Your Door.
+I recently did a post on all the awesome baking options they now have for kids.
+Easy and Fun Kid’s Baking Projects Brought Right to Your Door.
 If you missed the post, scope it out there are great companies like Food Stirs and Kidstir.com that will send baking kits right to your door!
 My daughter looks forward to hers every month.
 It has encouraged her to be more independent, helped her with measurements and given her a huge confidence boost!
 Plus, can you say, “YUMMY!”